Hulk Hogan: Gawker lawsuit

 In 2012, Gawker released a short clip of a sex tape between Hogan and Heather Clem, the estranged wife of radio personality Bubba the Love Sponge.
 Hogan stated that the tape was made without his knowledge or consent, and he sued Bubba and Heather Clem for invading his privacy on October 15, 2012.
 A settlement with Bubba was announced later that month, who subsequently issued a public apology.
-In lawsuit financed by Silicon Valley billionaire Peter Thiel, Hogan also sued Gawker for $100 million for defamation, loss of privacy, and emotional pain.
+In a lawsuit financed by Silicon Valley billionaire Peter Thiel, Hogan also sued Gawker for $100 million for defamation, loss of privacy, and emotional pain.
 In 2015, clips from the tape with Hogan using slurs led to Hogan departing WWE.
 After a 2016 trial, Hogan was awarded $115 million.
 Also, on August 11, 2016, a Florida judge gave Hogan control of the assets of A. J. Daulerio, former Gawker editor-in-chief, who was involved in the posting of Hogan's sex tape.
 Gawker ultimately reached a $31 million settlement with Hogan in November 2016.

 Alleged fabrications

 Hogan was accused multiple times of fabricating elements of his past.
 The Independent called Hogan "a great believer in self-mythologising".
-According to The Independent, Hogan claimed that Elvis Presley was a big fan of his, although Presley died before Hogan's rise in popularity.
-Hogan once claimed that the "difference in time zones" flying between the US and Japan caused him to wrestle "400 days in a single year".
+According to The Independent, Hogan claimed that Elvis Presley was a big fan of his, although Hogan had been a professional wrestler for less than a week at the time of Presley's death.
+Hogan once claimed that the "difference in time zones" flying between the United States and Japan caused him to wrestle "400 days in a single year".

-After Survivor Series in 1991, he accused The Undertaker of injuring his neck with a Tombstone piledriver.
+After Survivor Series in 1991, Hogan accused The Undertaker of injuring his neck with a Tombstone piledriver.
 The Undertaker later denied injuring Hogan, stating he had performed the move safely.
 In 2009, Hogan claimed that both the Rolling Stones and Metallica wanted him to play bass guitar for them.
-Metallica singer James Hetfield denied Hogan's claim.
+Metallica singer James Hetfield and Rolling Stones singer Mick Jagger have both denied Hogan's claim.
 Hogan also claimed that he turned down advances from both Cher and Madonna.

 In 2014, Hogan claimed that a missed phone call resulted in him missing an opportunity to endorse what became the George Foreman Grill.
-Foreman's son later said Hogan wasn't considered.
+Foreman's son later said Hogan was not considered.
 In 2010, Hogan said that he was offered the starring role in the film The Wrestler but turned it down.
 Director Darren Aronofsky later said he never considered Hogan.
-Hogan claimed in a radio interview to have a 10 in penis, however, during the Gawker trial, he admitted this was not true, stating he was speaking in character.
+Hogan claimed in a radio interview to have a 10 in penis; however, during the Gawker trial, he admitted this was not true, stating he was speaking in character.